mgifford/drupal-security/src/drupal.rst

 confusion attacks by allowing public files to be more easily stored on another domain or subdomain.

-In Drupal 8 Cookie domains do not have www. striped by default in Drupal 8 to stop session cookie authorization being to subdomains.
+In Drupal 8 Cookie domains do not have www. stripped by default to stop session cookie authorization being provided to subdomains.

 The adoption of CKEditor into Core also comes with an improvement in that core text filtering supports limiting the use of images local to the site.
-This helps prevent cross-site request forgery (CSRF).
+This helps prevent Cross-Site Request Forgery (CSRF).

 Also mentioned in more detail in the Acquia article mentioned above, Drupal 8 also comes with: